How can we help you?

 4. Go to your live landing page and verify whether the banner displays as expected.

-Once you have correctly configured and installed Google Tag Manager and Cookiebot, the cookie consent banner should work as it supposed to.
+Once you have correctly configured and installed Google Tag Manager and Cookiebot, the cookie consent banner should work as it is supposed to.
 Here are links to Google Help with detailed guides to GTM and its consent management.